 - 1 cup mixed nuts, seeds, and dried fruit

 - Mix rolled oats and the sourdough starter in a glass bowl.
 It will be quite dry.
-However, cover and leave it to soak or ferment for at least 30 minutes and up to 12 hours.
+If you want to soak and ferment the oats, cover with a tea towel and leave it on the kitchen counter for up to 12 hours.

 - Stir in 1 cup total of nuts, seeds, dried fruit, or chocolate chips.
-Feel free to use your favorite combination or see the section above for 5 delicious suggestions.
+Feel free to use your favorite combination or see the section above for 5 delicious options.

-- Grease an 11 cup baking pan.
+- Grease an 8-inch square baking pan.
 Spread the granola bar mixture in the pan, and press so that it is firmly packed into the bottom of the pan.

 - Bake for 50-60 min, until firm and browning around the edges.